Top 10 Best Damage Restoration Companies in Las Vegas

 Next, I verify IICRC certification.
 This matters because IICRC sets the technical standards for water damage restoration, mold remediation, and fire cleanup.
 Insurance companies reference IICRC protocols when evaluating claims.
 A contractor without IICRC certification can still do the work, but your insurance adjuster may dispute the methods used.
 I've seen it happen twice in claims from people who contacted me through this site.

 Then I look at insurance claim capability.
 Does the company use Xactimate for estimates?
 Do they have a public adjuster on staff or on retainer?
 Can they write a scope of loss that matches what the insurance company expects?
-These questions separate the contractors who will get you paid from the ones who will leave you fighting your insurer alone.
+Those questions separate the contractors who will get you paid from the ones who will leave you fighting your insurer on your own.

 Finally, I check reviews and response times.
 I don't just count stars.
 I read the one-star and two-star reviews to see how the company responds.
 A company that replies to complaints with specifics ("we sent a tech back on Tuesday to address the drywall issue") earns more trust than one that posts a generic apology.
 Response time claims get verified by calling the company's emergency line at different hours.